Scripture Reading Plans Excel in TW4

 Costas has ingeniously integrated scripture Reading Plans with the normal desktop

 Think about that: in the midst of your daily reading, you can take a look at what

 your favorite commentary says with a simple mouseover of your commentary links.
 You

 can do the same with any of the dictionaries you choose with the dictionary word

 lookups.
-You can even search your entire library - all while integrated with your
+You can even search your entire library -

 First, let’s take a look at my screen shot:

 Notice that there are 3 columns and 4 windows.

 1. The left most column contains one window: a book view containing “all modules”

 2. The middle column is my Bible window.
 It has cross references turned on and inline.
 So when I mouseover any of those blue links, I can see the text of the cross reference.
 I also have my commentary links turned on.
 When I mouseover any of those links, the commentary from that author for that verse pops up.